 The views and opinions expressed or implied in WBY are those of the authors and should not be construed as carrying the official sanction of the Department of Defense, Air Force, Air Education and Training Command, Air University, or other agencies or departments of the US government or their international equivalents.

 Wild Blue Yonder on the Air - Ep.
 23 - Maj.
 Frank Martinez, Drs.
-Selika Ducksworth-Lawton and James Sandy on the Marvel Universe and Diversity and Inclusion Recruiting.
+Selika Ducksworth-Lawton and James Sandy on the Marvel Universe and Recruiting.

 • Published